Tnt-Projects24/fastapi-app/README.md

-# Tarun & Tanuj FASTAPI Project
+# Tarun & Tanuj FastAPI Project

 A comprehensive product inventory management system built with FastAPI backend and React frontend, providing seamless tracking and management of product inventory.